-♦ Drive to ‘Hopton-on-Sea’.
-From the South, you should see a road on the right hand side called ‘Beach Road’, take this road.
+♦ Drive to Hopton-on-Sea.
+From the south, you should see Beach Road on the right hand side, which you should take.

-♦ There is a signpost saying ‘No Access to Beach’, this is due to the limited parking, however just before this sign ‘Beach Road’ veers to the right down a narrow lane.
+♦ There is a signpost saying ‘No Access to Beach’.
+This is due to the limited parking.
+However, just before this sign, Beach Road veers to the right as a narrow lane.

 ♦ Ref: 52.52986°N, 1.74110°E

 FIND FREQUENCY: ♦♦♦ – Although the sea defences limit collecting, the beach does still scour and rain produces fresh exposures of boulder clay.
 Fossils can also be found after storms when the sea defences fail.
 Belemnites are the most common finds here and the best time to collect is after heavy rain, which washes the boulder clay from the top beds down the cliff.